Fort Wayne TinCaps

-The Fort Wayne TinCaps are a Minor League Baseball team of the Midwest League and the High-A affiliate of the San Diego Padres.
-They are located in Fort Wayne, Indiana, and play their home games at Parkview Field.
-They won their lone Midwest League championship in 2009.
+The Fort Wayne TinCaps are a Minor League Baseball team based in Fort Wayne, Indiana.
+The TinCaps compete in the Midwest League as the High-A affiliate of the San Diego Padres.
+The team plays its home games at Parkview Field.
+The TinCaps won the Midwest League championship in 2009.

 History

 The Midwest League came to Fort Wayne in 1993.
 The franchise is the oldest in the Midwest League and dates back to the league's beginning as the Illinois State League, starting in 1947 in Mattoon, Illinois as the Mattoon Indians.
 In 1958 the team moved to Keokuk, Iowa, where it spent five seasons as the Keokuk Cardinals; it was then based in Wisconsin Rapids, Wisconsin (1963–1983) and Kenosha, Wisconsin (1984–1992) before moving to Fort Wayne.
 The team was a Minnesota Twins farm team before they affiliated with the Padres in 1999.
 When the team moved to Fort Wayne in 1993, it adopted a new name, the Wizards.

 The name TinCaps was chosen following the 2008 season, alluding to John Chapman, better known as Johnny Appleseed (1774–1845).
 The Tin Cap refers to the story (dating back to the 19th century), that Johnny Appleseed wore a tin cooking pot as a hat, though this depiction has been disputed by historians.
 Chapman spent his final years in Fort Wayne and is buried in the city.

 The team's home park was Memorial Stadium, opened in 1993; a franchise attendance record of 318,506 was also set that year.
 As part of the Harrison Square revitalization project, Parkview Field became the official home of the TinCaps at the start of the 2009 season.
 To coincide with the new ballpark, the team held a contest to determine a new name for the Wizards once that new ballpark opened, and "TinCaps" was the result.

 The mascot of the TinCaps is Johnny TinCap.
 Previously, for the Wizards, it was Dinger the Dragon and prior to that, the Wizards were represented by Wayne the Wizard.

 The team won the Midwest League 2009 championship by sweeping the Burlington Bees, 3–0.
 The first two games were played at Parkview Field and the final, decisive game was played in Burlington, Iowa.
 The team and its staff were honored at Parkview Field in a special victory rally on September 18, 2009.
 In addition to winning a franchise record-setting 94 games in their new home, fans shattered the previous attendance record for the season, with 378,529 coming through the turnstiles.

 The TinCaps also clinched playoff spots in every season of Parkview Field's existence with the exception of 2016.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the TinCaps were organized into the High-A Central.
 In 2022, the High-A Central became known as the Midwest League, the name historically used by the regional circuit prior to the 2021 reorganization.